Press release

 Following the incident, the Port of Québec notified all relevant regulatory authorities and will cooperate fully with them, as dictated by current procedures.

-Port team also secured and extended the perimeter as a precautionary measure, implemented strict access control and continuous monitoring, and released the communications necessary for navigation.
+Port teams also secured and extended the perimeter as a precautionary measures, implemented strict access control et continuous monitoring, and released the communications necessary for navigation.
 The expanded area is fully secure and inaccessible to both port operations and the general public.

 In the short term, the Port plans to stabilize the site with riprap to limit erosion of the wharf.
 It is currently reviewing solutions with an external specialist to determine the most effective response.
 In the medium and long term, rebuilding the wharves remains the only sustainable solution for ensuring the safety, resilience, and longevity of port infrastructures.